kartik-v/yii2-mpdf/README.md

 The preferred way to install this extension is through [composer](http://getcomposer.org/download/).

-> Note: You must set the `minimum-stability` to `dev` in the **composer.json** file in your application root folder before installation of this extension.
+> Note: Read this [web tip /wiki](http://webtips.krajee.com/setting-composer-minimum-stability-application/) on setting the `minimum-stability` settings for your application's composer.json.

 Either run